If you are a nonprofit organization, donations are the life-blood of making the business achieve its goals.

 Although the operating company has been around since 2001, MailChimp didn’t start offering its “fremium” service until 2009.

-They continue to push on and grow strong as they “quietly” acquired a company called LemonStand, which was a Shopify competitor at that time.
+They continued to push on and grew strong as they “quietly” acquired a company called LemonStand, which was a

 You probably didn’t know, but you can also send a physical postcard using MailChimp.